DigitalState/Demo/README.md

     <img src="https://avatars3.githubusercontent.com/u/12055994?s=200&v=4">
 </a></p>

-The platform repository provides a **set of tools** to help manage the DigitalState platform, from setting up a local environment for development to deploying to remote servers; from sandbox to production.
+The Platform repository provides a Docker container, with Ansible pre-installed, to help orchestrate instances of the DigitalState Platform.
+It comes with a **set of playbooks** which helps the developer manage local and remote servers; from sandbox to production.

-It uses **Docker** and **Ansible** to help with orchestration and is the central repository used by developers and devops.
+This is the central repository and starting point for developers.

 [![works badge](https://cdn.rawgit.com/nikku/works-on-my-machine/v0.2.0/badge.svg)](platform/documentation/status/index.md)
 [![Build Status](https://travis-ci.org/DigitalState/Platform.svg?branch=master)](https://travis-ci.org/DigitalState/Platform)